shells1082-blip/My-app-/README.md

 # 🌍 Country Language Finder

 A simple Streamlit web application that displays the widely spoken language(s) of a selected country.
+- I made this app using Python 3
+Streamlit
 ## Features

 - Easy-to-use dropdown menu